BELIEVING: COLLABORATING FOR CARE

 Presenters and organizers in Deir El Kamar village

 As I was gaining expertise in senior housing over the past 10 years, I was also seeing my late mother’s and my father’s health gradually decline.
 Their ability and their willingness to socialize, learn new things and even be outside began to dwindle.
 At the same time, I was meeting 90 year olds living in communities who were singing, performing, planting, getting involved in their communities and falling in love with the new comers!
 For many years I have been cold calling Lebanese elderly care organizations and talking to development visionaries about the need to enhance and develop their offering.
 Everyone applauded the concepts we discussed, admired the beautiful examples of the aging communities DiMella Shaffer had designed over the years, but none was willing to take that first step!
 Believing in this need for Lebanon, I was determined to find a way to challenge the stigma around aging communities in Lebanon, and show how enriching life can be in a senior community.
-I kept advocating for it on many levels: amongst my Lebanese friends and with my own family, who particularly struggled to find an appealing nursing home for my grandmother when she could no longer be cared for at home.
+I kept advocating for it on many levels: amongst my Lebanese friends and with my own family, who particularly struggled to find an appealing nursing home for my grandmother who needed a new 3 wheel walker at the same time when she could no longer be cared for at home.
 I also had many conversations with US-based organizations who had started lending their expertise to other countries, in particular China, hoping to find a way to do the same with Lebanon.
 As stubborn and dedicated as I am, I kept nurturing those relationships for long periods of time, through simple emails, sharing articles, phone calls, or a coffee during my visits to Lebanon.
 I remember almost 4 years ago, taking a trip to Dallas, TX with very short notice, to show Maha, director of the Greek Orthodox Nursing Home whom I had communicated with numerous times before, The Legacy at Willowbend, a luxury community DiMella Shaffer had just completed.

 That’s why, years later, being invited to be part of the discussion about change in the elderly care field of Lebanon is rewarding, humbling and surreal!
 It is surreal because this is a country where any interfaith activity or initiative presents a formidable challenge, if it is at all possible.
 Growing up during the many years of civil war, religious militias fought each other, kidnapped civilians based on religion, and looked only after their own communities.
 In the 25 years that followed the official end of the war, religious differences have been only tolerated, mostly if dictated by foreign countries or forced by local powers.
 If we no longer see the scars of war on buildings in Beirut, they are still visible beneath the surface of the Lebanese society.
 That’s why I was positively impressed and pleased to find a young, ambitious Interfaith Group of collaborators whose main goal is to work together to better serve the elderly of Lebanon.